2021–22 Sheffield Shield season

-The 2021–22 Sheffield Shield season was the 120th season of the Sheffield Shield, the domestic first-class cricket competition that was played in Australia.
-The tournament started in September 2021 ahead of the 2021–22 Ashes series.
+The 2021–22 Sheffield Shield season was the 120th of the Australian inter-state domestic first-class cricket competition.
 Queensland were the defending champions.

 Initially, on 21 July 2021, Cricket Australia confirmed all the fixtures for the tournament.
-On 8 September 2021, Cricket Australia announced that the previous schedule had been scrapped due to ongoing lockdowns in Sydney and Melbourne and subsequent border restrictions.
+Then on 8 September 2021, it announced that the previous schedule had been scrapped due to ongoing lockdowns in Sydney and Melbourne and subsequent border restrictions.
 The fixtures for the first two matches were confirmed, with the full revised schedule to be released later.
-However, the Round one's second match of the season, between Queensland and Tasmania, was postponed following an increase of COVID-19 cases in the state of Queensland.
+However, the second match of round one, between Queensland and Tasmania, was postponed following an increase in COVID-19 cases in the state of Queensland.